trustoverip/tswg-cesr-specification/spec/spec.md

 ### Version String field

-Non-CESR serializations, namely, JSON, CBOR, and MGPK when interleaved in a CESR Stream shall have a Version String as their first field with field label, `v` (lower case "v").
+Non-CESR serializations, namely, JSON, CBOR, and MGPK when interleaved in a CESR Stream MUST have a Version String as their first field with field label, `v` (lower case "v").
 The Version String field value enables the Stream parser to use a regular expression parser to determine the type and length of the interleaved serialization.
 See the section on cold start stream processing section above for more detail on how a stream parser detects when to perform a regular expression search for a version string in a JSON, CBOR, or MGPK serialization interleaved in a CESR stream.

 ##### Version 2.XX string field format

-The Version String, `v` field shall be the first field in any top-level field map of any interleaved JSON, CBOR, or MGPK serialization.
+The Version String, `v` field MUST be the first field in any top-level field map of any interleaved JSON, CBOR, or MGPK serialization.
 It provides a regular expression target for determining a serialized field map's serialization format and size (character count) of its enclosing field map.
-A Stream parser may use the Version String to extract and deserialize (deterministically) any serialized Stream field maps.
-Each field map in a Stream may use a different serialization type from the JSON, CBOR, or MGPK set.
+A Stream parser MUST be able to use the Version String to extract and deserialize (deterministically) any serialized Stream field maps.
+Each field map in a Stream MUST use one of the serialization types from the JSON, CBOR, or MGPK set.
+Each field map MAY have a different serialization type.

 The format of the Version String is `PPPPVVVKKKKBBBB.`.
 It is 16 characters in length and is divided into five parts:
 * Protocol: `PPPP` four character version string (for example, `KERI` or `ACDC`)